-Whether your are in a Christian debt relief program with FaithWorks Financial or are simply trying to improve your financial situation, creating and learning how to manage an emergency fund is an essential aspect of safeguarding your finances and ultimately keeping yourself out of debt.
+Whether you are in a Christian debt relief program with FaithWorks Financial or simply trying to improve your financial situation, creating and keeping an emergency fund is key to safeguarding your finances and staying out of debt.

 An emergency fund is your financial safeguard when you need it most.